hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 or press the key both before and after the feedback.
 ````

-Ideally, a curator would provide information in the event file marking
+Ideally, a data annotator would provide information in the event file marking
 unusual things such as these bad trials, since it is easy for downstream users
 to improperly handle these situations, reducing the accuracy of analysis.